1.1 The Higher Education Funding Council for England (HEFCE) published the following definition of risk:

 2. Institutional attitude to risk and principles of risk management

 2.1 The University of Bath encourages enterprise and innovation.
 Whilst it is robust in its approach to risk management, it is not inherently a ‘risk averse’ organisation.
 The University has achieved considerable success since it received its Royal Charter in 1966 and is prepared to invest and innovate in order to enhance its current standing as one of the UK’s leading universities.

-2.2 The University’s objective is to be ‘risk aware’, by ensuring that risk management is an integral part of its planning and review processes, including the evaluation of new development opportunities.
+2.2 The University’s objective is to be ‘risk aware’, by ensuring that risk management is an integral part of its governance, planning, management and review processes, including the evaluation of new development opportunities.
 Effective risk management will enhance: